 EF Tour Consultant

 Once a teacher decides to take a trip with EF Tours, they will work with an EF Tour Consultant to plan the trip.
-The tour consultant will be your one contact with EF.
-He or she will help you determine which trip is right for you, give tips on how to recruit students and coordinate planning the details of the trip (such as flights and optional excursions).
+The tour consultant will be your main contact person with EF as you begin planning your trip.
+He or she will help you determine which trip is right for you, give tips on how to recruit students and help you plan all the details as you prepare to depart.

 EF Tour Director